Web Therapy season 4: Plot

 Fiona also does therapy with a rageful meditation teacher, a lottery winner, a head-mistress who needs Fiona's help with her impending marriage, a phone sex operator for older women, and Fiona's next-door neighbor.
-After discovering the NSA has hacked her computer and watched her sessions, Fiona is able to get them to stop, but when every session is accidentally released, Fiona becomes one of the most hated women in America, which also jeopardizes Kip's chances of becoming a Supreme Court judge.
+After discovering that the NSA has hacked her computer and watched her sessions, Fiona is able to get them to stop, but when every session is accidentally released, Fiona becomes one of the most hated women in America, which also jeopardizes Kip's chances of becoming a Supreme Court judge.
 As a result, April breaks up with Kip, revealing that she had only been using him for the attention of being romantically involved with a Supreme Court judge.
 Kip then decides to go on a spiritual retreat to Montana with Ben, who has recently been released from prison.
 Kip tries to affirm that neither him nor Ben are gay anymore and that he will not be divorcing Fiona, but she is left confused and unsure if he is telling the truth.
 Jerome is arrested for helping Putsy cut the brakes of a Supreme Court judge's car in an attempt to get Kip nominated, but asks Fiona to care for Angus in his absence.
+As Fiona struggles to bond with Angus, she pulls Gina out of rehab and hires her to be Angus' full-time nanny while Jerome co-operates with the authorities in exchange for a reduced sentence.

-Jenny Bologna, a Boston-based fixer, is able to tone down the hatred towards Fiona, and begins to reveal that she thinks that she and Fiona had been switched at birth; thus making Putsy Jenny's biological mother and not Fiona's.
+Jenny Bologna, a Boston-based fixer, is able to tone down the hatred towards Fiona, and reveals that Google is finally interested in purchasing Web Therapy.
+Jenny begins to reveal that she thinks that she and Fiona had been switched at birth; thus making Putsy Jenny's biological mother and not Fiona's.
 After getting DNA samples from herself, Fiona, and Putsy, Jenny does a DNA test, which confirms that Jenny is Putsy's daughter and Fiona is not Putsy's daughter.
-As Putsy and Jenny revel in their newfound familial bond, Fiona is also thrilled with the news herself and her joy is put over the top when Austen calls, saying he is rich again and wants to marry her.
+As Putsy and Jenny revel in their newfound familial bond, Fiona is also thrilled with the news herself and her joy is put over the top when Austen calls, saying that he is rich again after discovering oil and diamonds in Africa, and that he is coming back to Philadelphia to reunite with her.